Aquaphor For Tattoos: How Can You Use It?

 b.)
 How Much Aquaphor Should You Use On A Tattoo?

 Keep it to a small dollop—enough to cover the tattoo with a thin, shiny film.
-Over-application may lead to clogged pores and an infection, so less is definitely more in this scenario.
+Applying too much product may lead to an over-moisturized tattoo, which may clog pores and cause an infection, so less is definitely more in this scenario.

 c.)
 How Long Should You Use Aquaphor On Tattoo